sammulto/ReolinkANPR/README.md

 - TCP push event listener for Reolink cameras
 - Short clip recording and frame extraction (ffmpeg)
 - License plate detection and OCR
-- Optional vehicle analysis (color, make/model) when models are present
+- Multi-angle vehicle analysis (color and type detection from any viewing angle)
 - Web dashboard (Flask) for configuration and viewing detections
 - Notification hooks for Telegram and Home Assistant